 Due to the first waves of COVID ravaging over Europe, a lot of us were stuck inside.
 Every night we got a strong group together and had an amazing time over Spring and Summer 2020.
 We roamed through the lands of plenty.
 In the process, I had become what I once feared.

 This time produced such memorable moments as the fight over Alex Meyer’s Nyx (some members of the German community may remember the name).
 He got himself into trouble be clicking “yes” on a fleet-invite and the following fleet-warp to a site, far off his cozy Keepstar-tether.
 We held the grid for almost an hour, constantly defanging and re-bubbling the Nyx.
 Two FAX warped in to it’s rescue, but only one landed close enough for reps.
 The other managed to land in a drag bubble.
-Together with the kitchen sink, a small Hurricane and Caracal fleet showed up for defence.
+Together with the kitchen sink, a small Hurricane and Caracal fleet showed up for defense.

 Even a Smartbombing Rokh MJD’d on top of the Super Carrier in a desperate attempt to clear bubbles.
 In the end, Volta showed up with a full Sacrilege fleet to finish the job.
 The killmarks on my Zealot fondly remember me of this day.